 Note: not everybody with IBS finds that antispasmodics work well.
 However, they are worth trying, as they work well in a good number of cases.

 Antispasmodics are also used in some other conditions such as diverticular disease.

 Your doctor will advise you how to take your medication, including how often.
 You may be encouraged to use the medicine at a particular time in relation to eating.
 Some people take a dose before meals if pains tend to develop after eating.

 It is generally recommended that you take these medicines only when necessary.
 For example, people with IBS commonly find that there are times when symptoms flare up for a while.
 So, it is common to take an antispasmodic when symptoms flare up, and to stop them if symptoms settle down.

 Note: pains may ease with medication but may not go away completely.

 How quickly do antispasmodics work?

 Antispasmodics usually work within an hour or so to ease symptoms.
-Their effectiveness may depend on the dose you are given and how often you take them.

 How long is treatment needed for?